 The Parent and its wholly owned subsidiary, ImpediMed, Inc., are the entities that generate the bioimpedance spectroscopy (BIS) revenue for the Group.
-These companies enter into agreements to place the U400 devices with customers.
+These companies enter into agreements to place the L-Dex U400 device with customers, or sell the L-Dex U400 device to customers and then customers will order electrode consumables based on their individual needs.

-Under either agreement (operating lease or PSA), ImpediMed retains title to the device and carries it in property, plant and equipment, depreciating it over 3 years.
-As the U.S. marketplace business scales up, the investment in L-Dex devices is expected to have some impact on the working capital needs of the Group which are expected to be offset by revenue and profitability.
+Under either operating lease or PSA agreement, ImpediMed retains title to the device and carries it in property, plant and equipment, depreciating it over 3 years.
+As the U.S. marketplace business scales up, the investment in L-Dex U400 devices is expected to have some impact on the working capital needs of the Group which are expected to be offset by revenue and profitability.

-Revenue is generated when customers purchase electrode consumables to perform readings using the U400 device.
-Another source of revenue in the medical line is from the sale of U400 or body composition devices such as our DF50 or SFB7 and their associated electrode consumables.
+Revenue is generated when customers purchase electrode consumables to perform readings using the L-Dex U400 device.
+Another source of revenue in the medical line is from the sale of body composition devices such as our DF50 or SFB7 and their associated electrode consumables.

-ImpediMed remains committed to advancing research and development, as well as commercialisation of its products to succeed in the lymphoedema markets of the United States, Australia and selected regions in Europe and Asia.
-During the year ended 30 June 2012, ImpediMed continued to make progress in increasing the adoption by U.S. physicians and healthcare payers of L-Dex technology in aiding in the subclinical assessment of lymphoedema in the arms of female breast cancer patients.
+ImpediMed remains committed to commercialisation of its products to succeed in the lymphoedema markets of the United States, Australasian market and selected regions in Europe and Asia.
+During the year ended 30 June 2013, ImpediMed continued to make progress in increasing the adoption by U.S. and Australian physicians.